Nityanand17/moviemania/README.md

 npm run dev
 ```

-4. Open your browser and visit `http://localhost:3000` to access the CINEXTMA application.
+4. Open your browser and visit `http://localhost:3000` to access the MOVIEMANIA application.